parthmern/GSAP-Demystified/README.md

 ```

 Here in the starting for the 5 sec for NAVBAR 1 the font color is red and the direction on Y-axis is 20px for 5 sec
-And then after 5 sec it will get the original css attributes from `<style>`
+And then after 5 sec it will get(move) the original postion with original css attributes from `<style>`

 #### 2️⃣✔️ gsap.to(" `<CSS Selectors>` " , { `<changes that you want like css properties>` } );
 #### 📃 Ending properties changes